MoRanderee/Elections-Site/README.md

 ## How to install:
 1. Download the entire folder
 2. Open your terminal and navigate to the folder
-3. Create a virtual env
+3. Create a virtual env: python -m venv venv
-4. Activate the venv
+4. Activate the virtual env: venv\Scripts\activate
 5. Run 'pip install -r requirements.txt'

 ## How to run: